connor-philip/lazy_unit_tester/README.md

 # Lazy Unit Tester
 A tool to create unit test stubs from the functions inside the file you point it at.

 The tool is designed to work on both Windows and Linux.
-However for ease, this project's unit tests are designed to run in the Vagrant environment included.

  ---